Grimmscorpp/protestr/README.md

 -----

-Protestr is a simple, powerful Python library that generates versatile [fixtures](#specs-and-fixtures) based on **your rules.** It's designed to maximize focus on acts and assertions by handling the complexities of fixture management.
-Its intuitive [API](#documentation) lets you:
+Protestr is a simple, powerful [fixture](#specs-and-fixtures) provider for Python tests.
+Whether writing unit tests, integration tests, or anything in between, Protestr's intuitive [API](#documentation) lets you generate versatile fixtures for your test cases and inject them as dependencies on demand.
+It's designed to maximize focus on acts and assertions by simplifying the complexities of fixture management.
+Its declarative syntax allows you to:

 - **Re-run tests**
-  Provide dynamic fixtures using dependency injection, repeating a test for different scenarios instead of duplicating it with hardly any change.
+  Provide dynamic test dependencies, inject on demand, and re-run a test for different scenarios instead of duplicating it with little change.

 - **Ensure teardown**
   Have your defined cleanup logic run consistently after every test run.